 São Brás de Alportel - Algarve - Portugal

 Welcome to São Brás Uncovered!
-Your 2018 São Brás de Alportel holiday guide!
+Your guide to São Brás de Alportel holidays!

 About São Brás de Alportel

 São Brás de Alportel, in common with much of the Algarve, was a settlement in Roman times and later inhabited by the Moors.
 It was the birthplace of Moorish poet Ibne Ammar in the 12th century.

 It was also a popular retreat for the bishops of the Algarve - somewhere for them to escape from the heat of the city during the hot summer months and during the 17th century an Episcopal palace was built for their use.(This has seen several changes of use over the years and is no longer in use by the bishops.)